Fertility

 Let’s talk about sex

-Denise tells The Ribbon Box that many of her clients have turned to IVF “because they no longer have sex, or there are sexual issues that they don’t want to talk about.”
-Denise’s answer?
-Communication.
+Denise tells The Ribbon Box that many of her clients come to IVF “because they no longer have sex, or there are sexual issues that they don’t want to talk about.”
+Her number one piece of advice?
+Open communication.

 “I recently had a couple in their late thirties who were having problems because the male partner needed to use Viagra when his wife was ovulating.